 If you ease your reps in slowly, they’ll learn how to close faster.

-While they’re in training, new hires should learn more about your product, culture, sales process, software, and more – this may seem like a lot of time to dedicate to onboarding, but trust me when I say it pays off.
+While they’re in training, new hires should learn more about your product, culture, sales process, software, and more — this may seem like a lot of time to dedicate to onboarding, but it’s a worthwhile investment of resources.

 3. Create a structured sales process